Skip to main content

 • Contexts are stateful objects usable for enrichment with the enrich operator.

-• There exist several context types, such as lookup table, Bloom filter, GeoIP databases, or user-written C++ plugins.
+• There exist several context types, such as lookup tables, Bloom filters, GeoIP databases, or user-written C++ plugins.

 • Contexts are not static and limited to CSV or MMDB files; you can add data dynamically from any another pipeline, using the context update operator.
 In other words, you can use all existing connectors and formats to feed data into a context.